Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 open -e ~/.config/starship.toml

-The preset includes modules for Git status, current directory, and programming language versions, styled in Tokyo Night’s signature purples and blues.
+The preset includes modules for Git status, current directory, and programming language versions.
 Restart your terminal or run source ~/.zshrc to see the result.

 Option 2: Catppuccin Powerline Preset